Crash in Davison Township leaves one dead, two others injured

 Investigators say a 29-year-old old Davison Township woman was speeding and did not stop at the intersection, crashing into another vehicle.

-She was ejected from her vehicle and pronounced dead after being transported to a local hospital.

-The two people in the other vehicle were also transported to a hospital and are listed in good condition.
+She was thrown from her vehicle and pronounced dead after an ambulance rushed her to an area hospital.
+The two people in the other vehicle were also transported to a hospital and were listed in good condition.

-It is unknown if alcohol or other distractions were a factor in the crash at this point.
+Investigators are looking into whether alcohol or other distractions were a factor in the crash.